Provenance: the Maurice Gobin collection, with the small MG wetstamp in blue (Lugt 1124a)***

 As of 1907-8, Derain's painting renounced vibrant colour for structured form, and at the same time his printmaking relinquished the thick fauvist contour for rich facetted tonal fields of hatching and cross-hatching, building figure and ground as if he were sculpting directly into the plate.
 The parallel with Picasso's Demoiselles d'Avignon is clear, as the two had already worked together, and were indeed rivals.

 This exceptional working proof reveals an exploratory approach, the planar features but roughed out, as if Derain were feeling his way through uncharted territory.
-It should be compared with the finished state to get a better idea.
+It should be compared with the finished state to get a better idea of his progression.

 This print was only editioned in 1913, which further stresses the importance of the present impression.